AzureWars/THEDATALAKESTRIKESBACK/README.md

 Start:
   -	An Azure Resource Group for the Data Management Platform
   -	An Azure Resource Group for the US BI department
-  -	An Azure Resource Group for the AsiaPacific ML department
+  -	An Azure Resource Group for the Data Science department

 Requirements:
  -	The files on the Azure Data Lake store has to be time partitioned
- -	The US BI department isn’t allowed to look into the AsiaPacific data, and the other way around
+ -	The US BI department isn’t allowed to look into the Data Science data, and the other way around

  #### Prep Guide:
 In order to start download two dimension and two fact flat files from the repository and place them on a blob.
 This will be your starting point for the excersice.